 Interesting mixed currency franking mailed in 1960 by Xuhasaba to England.
 England was still a rare destination at the time.
 The letter carries a 350D Ha Long stamp in Old Dong that was devalued by 1,000:1 on March 1st, 1959 and hence was only worth 35xu in 1960.
 A 2xu Communist Party stamp denominated in 2 new xu was added for an overall postage of 37xu.
 Red propaganda hand stamp in front.

 Here is an interesting mixed currency franking mailed to Klewitz in 1965.
 The Bay of Ha Long stamps from 1959 were devalued 1,000:1 which meant the nominal of 500 Old Dong was now worth 0.50 New Dong or 50 xu.
 The overall franking hence came to 1.12 Dong.
 This was just a whisker above the required tariff for a registered letter to West Germany of 1.10 Dong.
+Note that the 350D stamp shows the plate error of “comma like shape to the left of the sail of the large junk”.

 Xunahasaba bulletin announcing the publication of the Pagoda set franked with one of the 12 xu stamps plus two of the Ha Long stamps still denominated in Old Dong.
 The 700 Old Dong were only worth 70 xu after the devaluation of March 1st, 1959 so the overall franking amounts to 82xu.
 The United States was a pretty rare destination in 1960.